 - Do Google the celebrity’s name with the word “scam” to see if it has been connected to impostor schemes.

 - Do report online celebrity impersonators to the relevant social network.
 Facebook, Twitter and Instagram have procedures for reporting bogus accounts.

-- Don’t give personal information or send money via wire transfer, gift card or prepaid debit card to someone you don’t know and have only communicated with online, no matter how supposedly famous.
+- Don’t give personal information or send money via gift card, wire transfer. prepaid debit card or peer-to-peer payment app to someone you don’t know and have only communicated with online, no matter how supposedly famous.

 - Don’t engage with a supposed celebrity on an unverified social media account, even if they don’t initially ask for money.

 - Don’t believe claims about why a purported celebrity account lacks a verification mark or has an unusual handle — for example, that it’s a private account the star keeps secret from management.